 What are you attached to?
-If you listen to the mini show I do called Minutes to Momentum, I released an episode a couple days before this one, and planted a seed in your mind asking you to think of something important to you.
+If you listened to the mini show I used to do called Minutes to Momentum, I planted a seed in your mind asking you to think of something important to you.
 Not a person, but something material.
-And when you had it in mind, asking yourself:
+And when you had it in mind, I wanted you to ask yourself:

 How about a house?

 This is actually something else I did as well.
 When the mortgage crisis hit, I was in the same boat as a lot of people.
 I had just done a refinance a year earlier, and now I was upside down by about $180,000.
 It was a total loss, and I had to let it go.
 To be free of it freed me of the all stress surrounding it.